emredevops/financialhousehomework/readme.md

 ## 2.Configuration Management

 I wrote Ansible Playbook by using Ansible modules.
-I installed nginx with command module because AWS EC2 Instances not using yum repos for nginx.
+I created a user and group named Jamie and created a ssh key for this user.
+I enabled tcp forwarding with the sysctl module.I installed nginx with command module because AWS EC2 Instances not using yum repos for nginx.
 Also i wrote basic nginx conf and copied to conf.d directory.
+I also configured systemd to restart nginx after 5 seconds if the nginx service goes into a failure state.
+After that i enabled daemon reload, I started and enabled the nginx service.
+When the system is restarted, the nginx service will also start automatically.
 You can apply playbook with this command;

     ansible-playbook playbook.yml -i inventory.yml